tyrinlewis123/circularity/README.md

 // other code...
 ````

+Why are we doing this?

+We are doing this so that we don't have to keep referring to an individual circle using bracket notation.
+Instead of circles[?] we can just use circle.

 #### TODO 5 : Update the Position of the Circle

 Okay, now we have our circle, let's use the `updatePosition()` API of the `physikz` library to update the position of the circle: